karimalihussein/movies-app/README.md

     Movie App using Laravel, Tailwind CSS and The Movie DB REST API.
 I go over the different architecture options and the different popular technologies around the Laravel/Vue community.
 We'll be making use of several Laravel 7 features like the HTTP Client and Blade Components.
 We then style our application with the latest version of Tailwind CSS, using new features like CSS Grid and CSS Transitions.
     </p>

-     Click pic to watch the video about thie project
+     Click pic to watch the video about this project